-As we enter the winter months, we would like to update you on some of the factors that contribute to decisions related to closing school in the event of inclement weather, when you can expect to be notified, and indoor/outdoor recess guidelines.
+As we enter the winter months, we would like to update you on some of the factors that contribute to decisions related to inclement weather, when you can expect to be notified, and indoor/outdoor recess guidelines.

 Over the course of the past year, we have been engaged in collaborative discussions with District 214 as well as our neighboring districts.
 Together, we are committed to a process that ensures decisions are made wisely and in a timely fashion regarding the safety and well-being of our entire school community.

 Prospect Heights 23 will follow these general guidelines regarding indoor/outdoor recess:

 Elementary students have outdoor recess whenever possible.
 Students perform better when they get outdoors, even if only for a few minutes.